preactjs/preact-www/README.md

 - `dist/server/server.js` — the request handler
 - `netlify/functions/pracht.mjs` — a generated Netlify Function v2 entry wrapping it

-The generated function claims application routes and serves the prerendered HTML with `Netlify-CDN-Cache-Control`, while asset prefixes in `excludedPath` stay on Netlify's static CDN.
+**Why the function claims `/*`.** Netlify serves the publish directory from its CDN *before* invoking functions.
+If prerendered pages went out that way, `/guide/v10/hooks` would never reach the framework and `Accept: text/markdown` would silently stop working.
+So the function claims every path except the asset prefixes in `excludedPath` and serves the prerendered HTML itself, tagged with `Netlify-CDN-Cache-Control` so the edge still answers virtually every request.

 To move hosts, swap the adapter in [`vite.config.js`](./vite.config.js) — the Node, Cloudflare and Vercel adapters are drop-in replacements.